jeffswt/comTeXT/README.md

 ### Front Matter

-**Note: This section will be eventually replaced with YAML.**

 An optional front matter can be placed at the beginning of the document with leading spaces and breaks.
-The headers would not be displayed in the output, but can be retrieved from the class if invoked as a module.
+The front matter would not be displayed in the output, but can be retrieved if the parser is invoked as a module.

-The header is initiated and terminated with a line of hyphens (`-`).
-Header entries and entry contents are separated with a vertical line (`|`).
-When a certain header entry remains empty, it indicates that the current contents follow those above this line.
-The first entry should not be empty, and vertical lines need not be aligned.
+The front matter is initiated and terminated with a line of hyphens (`-`) longer than 3 characters.
+The front matter contents should be written in YAML.

-For an example, see the code below:
+These would be parsed and converted to a program-readable data block.
+Note that only the first document of this YAML markup would be parsed (if you don't know what this means you can ignore this message).

+You may write the front matter like the example below:

 ```
 -------------------------------------------------------------------------------
- title     | Sword Art Online 17:
+title: "Sword Art Online 17: Alicization Awakening"
-           | Alicization Awakening
+author:
- author    | Kawahara Reki
+  - Kawahara Reki
+  - abec
- publisher | Kadokawa
+publisher: Kadokawa
 -------------------------------------------------------------------------------
 ```